 Responsibilities of the Vice-Chair(s) are assigned by the Chair and may include the following.

-Before session tasks, but not limited to, preparation of:
+Before session tasks, including but not limited to, preparation of:

-Voters list
+Voters list.

 Updated Electronic Records of participant status as required by the meeting planner and the IEEE-SA systems according the required schedule.